awsdocs/aws-lambda-developer-guide/doc_source/API_TagResource.md

 # TagResource<a name="API_TagResource"></a>

 Creates a list of tags \(key\-value pairs\) on the Lambda function\.
 Requires the Lambda function ARN \(Amazon Resource Name\)\.
 If a key is specified without a value, Lambda creates a tag with the specified key and a value of null\.
+For more information, see [Tagging Lambda Functions](http://docs.aws.amazon.com/lambda/latest/dg/tagging.html) in the **AWS Lambda Developer Guide**\.

 ## Request Syntax<a name="API_TagResource_RequestSyntax"></a>